-Dr. Michael Jenkins is chair of the Sociology, Criminal Justice and Criminology Department at the University of Scranton.
+Dr. Michael Jenkins is chair of the Criminal Justice, Cybersecurity, and Sociology Department at the University of Scranton.
 He is also the founding executive director of the University's Center for the Analysis and Prevention of Crime (CAPoC).
 He recently served as the Director of Academics on the creation of a Bachelor of Security Sciences program for a foreign ministry of interior.
 Dr. Jenkins earned his Ph.D. from Rutgers School of Criminal Justice, under the mentorship of famed "broken windows" theorist George Kelling.
 In 2017, Jenkins served as a Fulbright Scholar with the London Metropolitan Police.

 His work facilitates collaborations among criminal justice and social service agencies, student assistants, and faculty experts.
 Dr. Jenkins acknowledges how grateful he is for the opportunities to present his work in a variety of outlets—scholarly presses, trade magazines, op-ed—"because it increases the likelihood that it will get into the hands of the people in the positions to best act on it."